500+ Words Essay on Indira Gandhi

 The state of emergency resulted in her defeat in 1977.
 She remained silent for a few years, and in January 1980, she came back as the Prime Minister of India during the midterm poll.

 After her success, in the war against Pakistan, in 1972, her New Congress Party group succeeded in the State Legislative election.
 But, the opposition parties filed a case against her, blaming that she violated the election laws.

-But, unfortunately, in 1975, the High Court gave the verdict against Indira Gandhi.
-Due to this, she was deprived of the seat and was told to be out of politics for six years.
+Unfortunately, in 1975, the High Court gave the verdict against Indira Gandhi.
+Due to this, she was deprived of a seat and was told to be out of politics for six years.
 So, she went against the court’s decision and appealed to the Supreme Court.
 But there, the decision went against Indira Gandhi.

 Indira Gandhi made all the opposition party’s leaders imprisoned.
 She couldn’t accept the decision and imposed the National Emergency.
 During this period, the Freedom of Expression for the newspaper was abolished.

 Many new laws were enacted that limited personal freedoms.
 She also implemented many infamous rules like large-scale sterilisation as a birth control measure.